How To Fix 404 Errors On Your Website

 External Link (or Backlink) Tools

-For example, a tool like Moz’s Link Explorer or SEMRush’s Backlink Analytics can help you identify what websites are linking to your website.
-You can then use that data to find which websites are linking to 404 errors on your website.
-(To be clear, Moz’s Link Explorer and other backlink tools can help you find a lot more than broken links as well.)
+For example, tools like Moz’s Link Explorer or SEMRush’s Backlink Analytics can help you identify what websites are linking to your website.
+You can then use that data to find which external websites are linking to pages that return 404 errors on your website.
+(To be clear, backlink tools can help you find a lot more than broken links too.)

 Helpful for SEO

-Looking for broken links that lead to 404 errors on your site can be especially helpful for search marketing purposes.
-Within search marketing, links from external websites help improve your rankings within search results.
+Looking for broken links that lead to 404 errors on your site can be especially helpful for SEO because links from external websites help improve your rankings within search results.
 Search engines use links from external websites as one means of understanding your website.
 If several high-quality, relevant websites link to your website, then your website has a better chance of ranking higher in search results.
 However, if that external link leads to a page that returns a 404 error, search engine robots will ignore that link and not use it to help improve your rankings.
-But by fixing that error you can reclaim that backlink and reclaim the benefit the backlink provided.
+But by fixing that error you can reclaim that backlink and reclaim any benefit the backlink provided.

-At best, external link tools will never provide a complete picture of the 404 errors your visitors encounter.
 Because these tools do more than look within your website for broken links, external link tools offer more information than link crawlers discussed above.
-So, with a backlink analysis you will find more 404 errors than you would when using a crawl tool and find the 404 errors that can negatively impact your website’s SEO performance.
+By conducting a backlink analysis, you will find more 404 errors than you would when using a crawl tool and find the 404 errors that can negatively impact your website’s SEO performance.

 Google Search Console